teamextension/updatedep/README.md

 ### 7. Why am I seeing this "Error: Unable to access jarfile ~\updatedep.jar"?
 ####
 This occurs if when the UPDATEDEP_HOME path variable was not set, or the jar file is not present in the current working directory.
 The value of the path variable should contain the path of the jar file path and for the exclude.txt, blacklist.txt and whitelist.txt.
+###
+### 8. What should I do if I encounter errors like this?
+####
+    Failed to update hosted suppressions file, results may contain false positives already resolved by the DependencyCheck project
+####
+This occurs due to internet issues you might be facing.
+Try to restart your device or connect to a much stable internet connection and retry.
 ___